 When it comes to passwords, length trumps everything.
 For example, let’s take that #1 offender above:

 A six-character password.
 Ugh.
 But adding a simple pattern to turn it into a 20-character password makes it a pretty reasonable choice:

 All I did was add six asterisks before and after, separated by a space.
 And yes, as simple as that pattern appears to be, it’s a strong password.
 Much stronger than 123456, and just as easy to remember.
 (Caveat: it’s a weaker password in that it’s been published here as an example.
 Don’t use this exact password; use it as an example of a simple technique to lengthen otherwise poor passwords.)

 Long doesn’t mean hard

-I’ll admit just throwing asterisks before and after a password doesn’t feel secure, even though it is.
+I’ll admit that throwing asterisks before and after a password doesn’t feel secure, even though it is.
 It just doesn’t feel like we did enough work.

 To repeat my exercise, here’s another:

-A 26-character password.
-If you need special characters, add spaces, or an exclamation point in what for you might be a “standard” location, like at the end, or after the first word.
+That’s a 26-character password.
+If you need special characters, add spaces, or an exclamation point in what for you might be a “standard” location, like at the end or after the first word.

 Password managers make it even easier

 As easy as that password is to create, and as memorable as it may be, if you have a lot of different passwords (and who doesn’t), it can still be difficult to keep ’em all straight.
 Enter the password manager, which remembers them for you.
 That way, you need remember only one password — presumably also of the long and memorable variety — and the password manager does the rest.